yslianTim/rhbm_gem/docs/developer/architecture/dataobject-typed-dispatch-architecture.md

 # DataObject Typed Dispatch and Iteration Architecture

-This manual defines the current runtime contracts for `DataObject` iteration and typed dispatch.
+This document defines runtime contracts for typed dispatch and manager-level iteration.

-Use this guide to:

-- iterate manager-owned `DataObjectBase` instances safely
-- dispatch `DataObjectBase` to concrete top-level types (`ModelObject`, `MapObject`)
-- implement typed workflows at command, persistence, and painter boundaries

 Related guides: